-The evaluation obtains a heuristic value $h(s_n)$ of a node $n$.
-In adversarial games like Backgammon or Go, it is obtained either by (1) hand-crafted heuristics, (2) \emph{playouts} where the behaviors of both players are simulated by uniformly random actions (\emph{default policy}) until the game terminates, or (3) a hybrid \emph{truncated simulation}, which returns a hand-crafted heuristic after performing a short simulation \cite{gelly2011monte}.
-In recent work, the uniform default policy is replaced by a learned policy \cite{alphago}.
-By contrast, the action selection rule is also called a \emph{tree policy}.
-Both policies are part of the MC simulations from the root, and not all MCTS use default policy simulations from the leaf.
+The evaluation obtains a heuristic value $h(s_n)$ of a leaf node $n$.
+In adversarial games like Backgammon or Go, it is obtained either by (1) hand-crafted heuristics, (2) \emph{playouts} (or \emph{rollouts}) where the behaviors of both players are simulated by uniformly random actions (\emph{default policy}) until the game terminates, or (3) a hybrid \emph{truncated simulation}, which returns a hand-crafted heuristic after performing a short simulation \citep{gelly2011monte}.
+In recent work, the default policy is replaced by a learned policy \citep{alphago}.

-The queueing step backpropagates necessary information from the leaf to the root.
-Efficient backpropagation uses a priority queue ordered by decreasing $g$-value.
-The queue is initialized with the expanded node $n_{new}$, and also $n_{old}$ if it exists.
-In each backpropagation iteration, (1) the enqueued node with the highest $g$-value is popped, (2) its information is updated by aggregating its children's information (including the lock status), (3) and its parent is queued.

-\citet{schulte2014balancing} proposed Trial-based Heuristic Tree Search \citep[THTS]{keller2013trial,schulte2014balancing} based on two observations: (1) The default policy rollout is unlikely to terminate in classical planning due to sparse goals.
-(2) Tree-based open list can reorder nodes efficiently under non-monotonic updates to NEC.
-THTS is a general framework that uses a domain-independent heuristic function for node evaluation and can implement standard search algorithms such as \astar and GBFS without significant performance drawback.
-However, we no longer distinguish MCTS and THTS because THTS is a special case of MCTS with an immediately truncated default policy simulation.
+Trial-based Heuristic Tree Search \citep[THTS]{keller2013trial,schulte2014balancing}, a MCTS for classical planning, is based on two key observations: (1) the rollout is unlikely to terminate in classical planning due to sparse goals, unlike adversarial games, like Go, which are guaranteed to finish in a limited number of steps with a clear outcome (win/loss); and (2) a \topen can reorder nodes efficiently under non-monotonic updates to NEC, and thus is more flexible than a priority queue-based open list, and can readily implement standard search algorithms such as \astar and GBFS without significant performance penalty.
+In this paper, we use THTS and MCTS interchangeably.

-Upper Confidence Bound applied to trees \cite[UCT]{kocsis2006bandit} is a MCTS that uses UCB1 for action selection and became widely popular in adversarial games. \citet{schulte2014balancing} adapted UCT for planning and proposed a greedy variant analogous to GBFS, called GreedyUCT (\guct).
+Finally, Upper Confidence Bound applied to trees \citep[UCT]{kocsis2006bandit} is a MCTS that uses UCB1 for action selection and became widely popular in adversarial games. \citet{schulte2014balancing} proposed several variants of UCT including GreedyUCT (\guct), UCT*, and GreedyUCT* (\guct*).
+We often abbreviate a set of algorithms to save space, e.g., [G]UCT[*] denotes $\braces{\uct, \guct, \uct*, \guct*}$.
+In this paper, we mainly discuss GUCT[*] due to our focus on the agile satisficing setting that does not prioritize minimization of solution cost.